WelbornGroup/ELECTRIC/docs/tutorial.rst

     data-select1: serial:78,93,94
     data-style1: sphere

-The argument `--byres` gives information about how we would like the electric field reported.
+The argument `--byres` gives information to ELECTRIC about how we would like the electric field reported.
 When we use the `--byres` argument, it should be followed by a pdb which contains residue information for the system you are studying.
 When using this argument, electric field contributions from each residue will be reported.
 Other options are `--byatom` top report electric field contributions from each atom, and `--bymol` to report electric field contributions from each molecule.

 When using `--byres`, solvent should be at the end of the `xyz`/`pdb` file.
 Solvent (ions and water) will be grouped together into a single residue.